unl-pal/argv-www/README-docker.md

 ## Notes

+ - Be sure to specify binding all IPs when running the development server, e.g.
+    `python manage.py runserver 0.0.0.0:8000`.
  - It is recommended to set the value of `DATABASE_URL` to somewhere in one of the three volumes (`/app`, `/transformer`, or `/data`).
  - Similarly, it is recommended to set the location of repositories